Although there are many types of arthritis, the two most commonly compared Rheumatoid Arthritis vs Osteoarthritis.

 Rheumatoid arthritis affects more than just your joints.

 Primary Osteoarthritis is related to aging, whereas secondary Osteoarthritis is caused by another disease or condition (Joint Injury, Congenital Joint Deformities, etc.).

 Unlike primary Osteoarthritis, secondary Osteoarthritis has a specific cause.

 It is also possible to occur in younger people, more likely under age 35.

 Treatment for secondary Osteoarthritis begins with managing the underlying cause and getting it under control.

 While there is no cure for Rheumatoid Arthritis and Osteoarthritis, you can still have a positive outlook with the right treatment.

-Should you experience any of the symptoms of chronic joint pain and stiffness, make sure to talk to your doctor immediately.
+Should you experience any of the symptoms of stiffness or chronic rheumatoid arthritis joint pain, make sure to talk to your doctor immediately.